FOODLAB@LIGHTCITY PRESENTED BY

-Ft.
-Chef Jeff Henderson, Creator of Food Network’s “The Chef Jeff Project” & Host of “Flip My Food”
+Featuring Chef Jeff Henderson, Creator, Food Network’s “The Chef Jeff Project” & Host of “Flip My Food”

-The Church Pantry: Rethinking Our Institutions As Community Hubs For Food And Commerce
+The Church Pantry: Rethinking Our Institutions As Community Hubs For Food & Commerce

 Food Fairness In Urban America: Building Intentional Equality In Our Food System

 Don’t Yuck My Yum: The Dynamics of Food Shaming, Race & Identity in America

 Featuring Psyche Williams-Forson, Associate Professor & Chair of American Studies, Affiliate Faculty Member, Women’s Studies & African American Studies Department, University of Maryland College Park

 Featuring Spike Gjerde, Chef & Partner of Woodberry Kitchen, James Beard Award-Winner, Local Food Advocate